CoverGo/set-compose-tags/README.md

 # set-compose-tags
-Github action to change images tags in a docker-compose files.
-Usefull for development or integration testing purposes when you need a part of images from a main registry with stable verions, and another bunch of images should be taken different, specific to your branch.
+Github action to change images tag in a docker-compose file.
+Useful for development or integration testing purposes when you need a part of images from the main registry with stable versions, and another bunch of images should be taken different, specific to your branch.

 ## Usage
 ```yml